-When Phil Buckley (who blogs at 1918.com) and his wife Kristen Buckley received a certified letter from a mover, perhaps they allowed themselves to hope, for a fleeting moment, that the envelope contained a check, or an apology for substandard service.
+When Phil Buckley (who blogs at 1918.me) and his wife Kristen Buckley received a certified letter from a mover, perhaps they allowed themselves to hope, for a fleeting moment, that the envelope contained a check, or an apology for substandard service.
 It did not.
 It contained a very stupid and amateurish legal threat.

 See, Kristen Buckley's parents had used a company called Casey Movers to move, and Kristen posted a negative review on Yelp on their behalf.
 In the context of the internet, the review was rather mild.

 But Matthew Overstreet, "Sales Manager" of Casey Movers, thought that the review was unacceptable.
 Here's what he said in his threat letter, which you can see in Phil Buckley's epic post about the matter:

 It's been to my attention [sic] that you have a review of Casey Movers on the website known as Yelp.
 While we appreciate constructive feedback, it is Casey Movers firm belief [sic] that your review is unnecessarily damaging to the company, and the employees and families that this company supports.